nebogeo/creative-kids-coding-cornwall/doc/projects/02-auto-castle.md

 ## Step 2 Make a battlement in the other direction

-We also need a battlement in the Y direction.
+We also need a battlement in the Z direction.
 Don't type this out, copy/paste `battlement_x` and change it.
 Hint - you mainly need to swap the first and last parameters of the point functions.

-        def battlement_y(pos, length, height):
+        def battlement_z(pos, length, height):
             box(STONE_BRICK,pos,point(1,height,length))
             box(STONE_BRICK,pos+point(-1,height,0),point(2,2,length))
             for i in range(0,length/2):